McCord Stewart Museum: Indigenous Cultures

-This collection of more than 16,000 objects that documents many aspects of the ways of life, arts, cultures and traditions of the Indigenous Cultures in Quebec.
-It also includes a number of objects from communities living in Alaska and the northern United States.
+This collection of more than 16,000 objects that documents many aspects of the ways of life, arts, cultures and traditions of the First Nations, Inuit and Métis people living primarily in Canada but also in regions of the United States, Siberia and Greenland.

 In this collection, there are more than 7,300 historical indigenous objects, dating from the early 1800s to 1945 (clothing, accessories, headgear, domestic tools, baskets, hunting weaponry, etc.) and more than 8,500 archaeological objects dating from about 10,000 years ago to the 16th century (stone tools, potsherds).

 Dress, Fashion and Textiles

 This collection of 27,000 garments and accessories consists of women's dresses, parasols, hats, fans and footwear, many created by some of Montreal's greatest 20th century designers.
 The menswear in the collection includes suits, coats and accessories.
 There is also an important selection of embroidered samplers, quilts and other textiles, including North America's oldest known patchwork quilt (1726).

+In 2019, the museum launched EncycloFashionQC, the first online encyclopedia devoted to Quebec fashion, featuring over 500 entries on who’s who in Quebec fashion.